 In less than half a year, the points above must be implemented completely and in compliance with the guidelines.
 For OTC manufacturers who have not yet addressed the issue of Russia’s serialization, it will be scarce.
 Gerald Wenzel, CEO tracekey: “These complex requirements can’t be implemented by the book in this short time.
 Nevertheless, with the right partner at their side, the OTC manufacturers can become compliant and continue to serve the Russian market in 2020.”

-The crypto code
+The Russian serialization code

 Unlike the code in the EU, the Russian code consists of two parts.
 The first part is like the EU version, i.e. it serves to identify the individual packages.
 It consists of a GTIN and a serial number.
-In addition, there is a code part which is used for control and verification.
+In addition, there is a code part that is used for control and verification.
 It contains a character string that is the result of a cryptographic transformation of the identification code.
 The second part of the code is intended to expose counterfeit identification codes during verification.